DreamEcho100/lognmaze/data/articles/postgresql_jsonb.md

 HINT:  No operator matches the given name and argument types.
 You might need to add explicit type casts.
 ```

-And we can use one or multiple -> with on ->> at the end
+And we can use one or multiple -> with one ->> at the end

 ```sql
 SELECT extra -> 'preferences' ->> 'theme' AS theme FROM user_profile;